agnieszka-web/School_District_Analysis/README.md

 ![](images/SchoolTypeAfter.PNG)

-Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Summary:

+The overall passing average was higher in the dataframes for School Spending, School by size, math and reading scores, and the overall passing in the district summary where the Nans were removed.